Reviewed – April 2018

 The use of email within school is an essential means of communication for staff.

-Pupils currently do not have access to individual email accounts.
+Pupils currently do not access individual email accounts within school.

-Staff must inform (the esafety co-ordinator/ line manager) if they receive an offensive or inappropriate e-mail.
+Staff must inform (the e-safety co-ordinator/ line manager/ ICT Manager) if they receive an offensive or inappropriate e-mail.

 The school does not permit the pupils to access their private accounts on social or gaming networks at any time during the school day.